micahcowan/fnord/README.md

 # FNORD
 Some fun ways to mess with Apple ]['s output routine

+Try running it yourself in [a browser-based Apple II emulator](http://micah.cowan.name/apple2js/apple2jse.html#fnord)!

+See also [this YouTube video](https://youtu.be/-ihj4dO9wOI) on the filters and what they do.

 ## About

 This project contains a number of programs for Apple ][ computers that will mess with screen output - both as you are typing it, and from program and command output.